 PUTRAJAYA: Food is undoubtedly the hallmark of cultures, and different dishes and delicacies could be found under one roof at Anjung Floria here where the Islamic Food & Fashion Festival 2017 was held.

-The two-day festival, which ended yesterday, was jointly organised by the Conference Youth Forum for Dialogue and Cooperation of the Organisation of Islamic Cooperation (OIC), the Youth and Sports Ministry and Perbadanan Putrajaya.
+The two-day festival, which ended yesterday, was jointly organized by the Conference Youth Forum for Dialogue and Cooperation of the Organisation of Islamic Cooperation (OIC), the Youth and Sports Ministry, and Perbadanan Putrajaya.

-Rare and tasty Kyrgyz snacks such as boorsok, a fried dough mixture, and kurut, a dried and salty milk-based snack, could be found at his stall.
+Rare and tasty Kyrgyz snacks such as a book, a fried dough mixture, and kuru, a dried and salty milk-based snack, could be found at his stall.

 “Kyrgyzstan is famous for honey, which is very sweet, and I also brought some Kyrgyz walnuts and dried apricots for people to try,” said Ergeshov, who handed out souvenirs such as key chains and traditional Kyrgyz hats called kalpak to visitors.

-There were about 20 stalls showcasing the different types of halal food from OIC member countries.
+About 20 stalls were showcasing the different types of halal food from OIC member countries.

-Mansour Elh Amani, 28, from the Niger Republic, brought treats such as alkaki, which is fried wheat dough soaked in honey, candied peanuts and sesame cakes.
+Mansour Elh Amani, 28, from the Niger Republic, brought treats such as alkali, which is fried wheat dough soaked in honey, candied peanuts, and sesame cakes.

 “It’s my first time in Malaysia and I’m happy that I can get to promote food from my country,” said the civil servant.